Kahono0/didactic-waddle/README.md

 This is a notification component that shows if the current asset you are interested in has any feedback / signal associated with it.
 The idea is that if this notification component shows that there is signal that the user can make the decision whether or not they click the button to show the feedback.

 #### x-utu-feedback-details-popup

 This shows feedback information of a certain target asset type.
 Note that the source-uuid is passed as an attribute to the tag.
 The source-uuid in this example is a user identifier - in this example it is a wallet address.
+The reason the source-uuid is passed is that feedback signal is shown for the others connected to the user via social networks such as telegram or twitter.

+The target-uuid is the unique id of the asset the user wants to see feedback on.

 ##### x-utu-feedback-form-popup

-@todo
+This shows a popup form to allow the user to comment on a certain target asset type.
+Note that the source-uuid in this example is a user identifier.
+It is the wallet address of the user giving feedback on a certain target asset.
+The target asset is specified by the target-uuid.
+In this example the target-uuid is the unique id of the provider of a service.
+Imagine that the provider could be something like netflix.

 ### Explanation Attributes